Instant Pot Whole Red Potatoes (Perfect Texture)

 Step Three

-Once the cooking time is up, let the pressure come down naturally for about 10 minutes.
-Then, use the quick release to release any remaining pressure.
-Remove the lid and use tongs to grab the potatoes.
+Once the cooking time is up, use the quick release to release the remaining pressure.
+Remove the lid, stir, and use a serving spoon to transfer the cooked potatoes to a bowl.

 They have a creamy texture and are usually less crumbly than a cooked Russet potato.

-Store any cooked potatoes in a glass dish with a lid in the refrigerator for up to 5 days.
+Store any cooked potatoes in a glass dish with a lid in the refrigerator for up to 4-5 days.
+If you have extras on hand, you can also freeze them (see my guide for how to freeze potatoes).

 - Instant Pot Artichokes